 – a top floor you could make it into a relax room and/or a little garden

 Due the architectural and geometrical design of the houses you can see in some spots special shapes when you look up to the roofs.
-Like for example a star like the picture below.
+Like such as a star like the picture below.

-Next of the Cube Houses, you have an apartment building that looks like a big pencil.
+Next of the Cubic Houses, you have an apartment building that looks like a big pencil.
 And that is exactly the name of it “Potlood” (= pencil in Dutch)

 Where to eat?